Magellan Magellan

 Housing

 It is important to note that in Denmark rent is always paid in advance for the coming month.
 If the rent is paid later than the date stated in the monthly bill, an additional fee will need to be paid later.
-In addition to the first month’s rent, tenants have to pay a deposit prior to moving in, which is equivalent to approximately three months’ rent.
+In addition to the first month’s rent, tenants must pay a deposit prior to moving in, which is equivalent to approximately three months’ rent.

 Meals